-4. How would the proposal be likely to use or affect environmentally sensitive areas or areas designated (or eligible or under study) for governmental protection; such as parks, wilderness, wild and scenic rivers, threatened or endangered species habitat, historic or cultural sites, wetlands, floodplains, or prime farmlands?

-Proposed measures to protect such resources or to avoid or reduce impacts are:

-5. How would the proposal be likely to affect land and shoreline use, including whether it would allow or encourage land or shoreline uses incompatible with existing plans?

-Proposed measures to avoid or reduce shoreline and land use impacts are:

-6. How would the proposal be likely to increase demands on transportation or public services and utilities?

-Proposed measures to reduce or respond to such demand(s) are:

-7. Identify, if possible, whether the proposal may conflict with local, state, or federal laws or requirements for the protection of the environment.
+4. How would the proposal be likely to use or affect environmentally sensitive areas or areas designated (or eligible or under study) for governmental protection; such as parks, cultural sites, wetlands, floodplains, or prime farmlands?
+Proposed measures to protect such resources or to avoid or reduce impacts are: 5.
+How would the proposal be likely to affect land and shoreline use, including whether it would allow or encourage land or shoreline uses incompatible with existing plans?
+Proposed measures to avoid or reduce shoreline and land use impacts are: 6.
+How would the proposal be likely to increase demands on transportation or public services and utilities?
+Proposed measures to reduce or respond to such demand(s) are: 7.
+Identify, if possible, whether the proposal may conflict with local, state, or federal laws or requirements for the protection of the environment.